fahadmapari/tss-gaming-server/readme.md

 it will generate and return google auth url which you can put in button/a tag

+---

+`Facebook auth`

+Route to get google auth url

+GET
+`auth/facebook/url`

+it will generate and return facebook auth url which you can put in button/a tag

+---

 ## OTP verfification routes

 Route to generate OTP for mobile number